-On the other hand, if you want to see the northern lights, book your honeymoon for between December and February.
+On the other hand, if you want to see the northern lights, book your honeymoon between December and February.
 While the weather will be colder and you’ll have fewer hours of light per day than in warmer months, Iceland in winter has a lot to offer as well and you’ll see astonishing landscapes that will make your honeymoon unforgettable.

 How to Plan a Honeymoon in Iceland

-After you’ve spent the few months leading up to the honeymoon planning the wedding, maybe you want to be spontaneous when it comes to trip planning.
-While this is a fine idea, you may find yourself not getting spots on excursions and facing booked-up hotels in peak season.
-It might be better to extend your organizing to include your Iceland honeymoon travel plan.
+After you’ve spent the months leading up to your honeymoon engrossed in wedding planning, maybe you’ll want to be spontaneous when it comes to trip planning.
+While this is a fine idea, you may find yourself without spots on excursions and facing booked-up hotels in peak season.
+Therefore, it might be better to make an Iceland honeymoon travel plan.

 Here are some ideas for how to plan your honeymoon:

 Iceland Honeymoon Packages

 There are a number of companies that offer pre-arranged itineraries which include where you eat, sleep, and go on excursions.
 In many cases, these are self-drive tours, so you’ll still need to book a rental car in Iceland in advance.
 But you can rest assured that the places you’ll visit have been specifically picked to give you a romantic adventure.

 Iceland’s honeymoon packages cover anything from six days to two weeks.
-They can cover a part of Iceland or be a full tour of the Ring Road, which circles the island.
+They can cover a part of Iceland or be a full tour of the Ring Road, which circles the entire island.
 Since in many cases they are self-guided, you’ll have a degree of flexibility.

 Many Iceland honeymoon packages are all-inclusive to an extent, in that they include many pre-paid items.
 Of course, it’s up to you if you want to utilize the included options or not.

 The Best Hotels for a Honeymoon in Iceland

 Here are some of the best hotels for a honeymoon in Iceland to give you an idea of the range of options for your stay.
 The great thing about the country is that every part of it is ideal for an Iceland honeymoon destination.